tasuku677/Remote-Procedure-Call/README.md

 Received data: { id: 2, type: 'result', value: 4.0 }
 Disconnected from server

-Error Handling

-    Server Errors: If the server encounters an error, such as an undefined function or parameter mismatch, it returns a JSON error message.
-    Connection Errors: Both client and server handle connection errors, ensuring the client logs issues if the server is unavailable.

-Notes
+## Notes

 Ensure the server is running before starting the client.

 Ensure request.json is properly formatted as per the JSON Request Format.

 Make sure server/functions.py contains all the functions specified in the client requests.

 This RPC system provides a simple framework for UNIX socket-based remote function execution, suitable for controlled environments and educational purposes.